stanislaw7k/pw-ecommerce-inp/README.md

 ### - Negative and Field Validation Testing: Design negative test scenarios to check system responses to omitted inputs and validate correct data entry in specific fields.

+#### 📝 Comments

+- This task isn't done.
+- I wanted to write a tests for checkout form validation, but I didn't have enough time to do it.

 ### ✅ Cross-Browser Compatibility and Test Suites: Ensure tests are compatible with at least Chrome and Firefox browsers.
 Organize test suites for both positive and negative testing scenarios.
 Create test scripts that allow tests to be run on a different browser and test suite.

 #### 📝 Comments